pivotal/docs-tap/upgrading.md

 # Upgrading Tanzu Application Platform

-This document describes how to upgrade Tanzu Application Platform from 1.0 to 1.0.1.
+The Upgrade procedure will be added to Tanzu Application Platform shortly.
+Please reach out to https://tanzu.vmware.com/support if you require assistance.